 Special Collections is open to all researchers interested in its collections, subject to the regulations outlined below.
 Procedures derive from these basic concerns: quality of service to researchers, security and preservation of the materials, courtesy to other researchers, and compliance with university and library regulations.

-- No brief cases, book bags, backpacks, tote bags, sacks, purses, camera bags, computer carrying cases, notebooks, or other enclosed container may be brought into the department's Reading Room.
-Token-operated storage lockers are provided for researchers' convenience, and are located at the entrance to the department.
-Ask at the first desk in the Reading Room for a token to operate a locker.
-All hats, coats, umbrellas, or other items which will not fit in a locker must be deposited in space designated by the Reading Room staff.
+- No briefcases, book bags, backpacks, tote bags, sacks, purses, camera bags, computer carrying cases, or other enclosed container may be brought into the division's Reading Room.
+Token-operated storage lockers are provided for researchers' convenience.

-- Eating and drinking are not permitted in the department.
+- Eating and drinking are not permitted in the division.

-- Special Collections materials are housed in closed stacks and may be used only in the department's Reading Room.
+- Special Collections materials are housed in closed stacks and may be used only in the division's Reading Room.
 Researchers complete call slips to request materials, which are retrieved by the staff.
 Many materials are stored off site; advance notice is required for retrieval.

 - Research materials will not be retrieved within 30 minutes of closing.
 All materials must be returned 15 minutes before closing.
-Upon request, materials may be held on reserve in this department.
+Upon request, materials may be held on reserve in this division.

 - Please handle all research materials very carefully and follow any handling procedures outlined by staff.